FAMILY ALTAR TIME

 - B. To honor God's Word, develop respect for it, and to live by it.
 James says, "But be ye doers of the Word, and not hearers only, deceiving your own selves" (James 1:22).
 Remember the words of the Lord Jesus, "Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God" (Matthew 4:4).
 Home is a good place to practice the exhortation, "Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord" (Col. 3:16).
 In these days when we have put the Bible out of our schools, we need to put it back in our homes and teach our children from it.

 - D. To pray over family problems and needs, burdens the children may have, and that they may have confidence in the God that answers prayer in the everyday things of life.
 All the members of the family have personal needs.
 It would be good if they could learn to share them openly and take them before the Lord together.
-There are school needs, boy and girl friend problems and problems with play mates, character problems such as timidity and fears of all kinds, questions about amusements, finances.
+There are school needs, boy and girlfriend problems and problems with playmates, character problems such as timidity and fears of all kinds, questions about amusements, finances.
 Teenagers have deep needs and hate to express them for fear of being misunderstood or embarrassed.
-Their problems are big problems to them and must be considered.
+Their problems are significant problems to them and must be considered.
 Mom and Dad have needs of all kinds.
-Financial needs, Dad's and Mom's work needs, the car, moving, and all kinds of things can be prayed through with God.
+Financial obligations, Dad's and Mom's work needs, the car, moving, and all sorts of things can be prayed through with God.
 All the family needs to know they can have confidence in Him and that He will hear and answer prayer.

 E. To pray and intercede for others such as the pastor, missionaries, sick folk, unsaved loved ones, the neighbors, fellow believers in need, the church, our leaders, the shut-ins, those who are in trials or going through persecutions.
 Children who can learn to pray openly at home will have no problem praying publicly in the church weekly prayer meetings as they grow.